dryzhkov/motolog/content/blog/mt-rainier-backcountry/index.md

 ---
 title: Mt.
-Rainer Backcountry
+Rainier Backcountry
 date: "2019-08-24"
 description: "A day trip in Mt.
-Rainer National Park"
+Rainier National Park"
 ---

 Took a day trip to Mt.
 Rainier National Park more specifically Naches Pass on hwy 410.